This post contains affiliate links.

 12. The Funhouse (1981)

 It may be that I’m a fan of dark rides and ghost trains and every other similar amusement, but I’m very upset to see this movie as the lowest rated of this batch.
-I may be seeing the world through funfair-colored glasses, but I dare say as a horror movie, “The Funhouse” is not just average, but somewhat above it due its high entertainment value.
+I may be seeing the world through funfair-colored glasses, but I dare say as a horror movie, is not an average horror movie, but somewhat above the average level due to its high entertainment value.

 This movie is purely and simply a love letter to the lovers of the theme park, amusement park, and funfair.
 The whole of the first third of the movie is spent getting to know the park, its rides, and the personages that populate it.